Using Cron to Schedule Tasks for Certain Times or Intervals

 run-parts binary to execute all jobs in

-Time intervals are denoted by numbers and operators filled in place of each asterisk in a Cron job’s
+Time intervals are denoted by numbers and operators filled in place of each asterisk in the

-crontab line.
+crontab line of a Cron job.
 From left to right, the asterisks represent:

 - Minutes specified as a number from 0 to 59.